What biochemical blood test is normal? table. Normal cholesterol value in women

 • kidney disease;

-• difficulties in the thyroid gland;
+• problems with the thyroid gland;

 • ailments associated with the work of the heart;

-• problems with the apparatus of movement;
+• problems with the movement apparatus;

-• diseases of the circulatory function;
+• diseases of circulatory function;

 • gastrointestinal difficulties.

-total protein
+Total protein

 • dehydration in the body;